benjaminparry/benjaminparry.github.io/_posts/2016-11-07-ga-uxd-session-week-01.md

 * Concentrate on homework over pre-work
 * Make your final project your passion

-## Session 01 - Intro to UX and Design Thinking
+## Intro to UX and Design Thinking

 ### Objective